Prince3163/Assignment2_21012011099/README.md

     ->Performance: Optimize the app to handle large PDF files smoothly, ensuring quick loading and responsive navigation.
 ## Chalanges
-    ->Main chalange I faced in rendering PDF file into running activity from device storage.
+    ->The primary challenge I encountered was integrating PDF file rendering into a running activity from the device storage.

     ->It is also chalanging to load file and make smooth scroll.